jmurphy6895/AstroForceModels.jl/docs/src/index.md

 AstroForceModels.jl
 ================================

-This package contains the dominant astrodynamics forces affecting the orbtial trajectory of a satellite for the **SatelliteToolbox.jl** ecosystem.
-Currently this package implents:
+This package contains the dominant astrodynamics forces affecting the orbital trajectory of a satellite for the **SatelliteToolbox.jl** ecosystem.
+Currently this package implements:
 - [] Zonal Harmonics
 - [] Solar Radiation Pressure
 - [] Drag